MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex1_Manage_secure_user_access.md

 25. In the **Grant** pane that appears, verify the **Grant access** option is selected (select it if necessary).
 Then select the **Require multifactor authentication** check box.
 Note all the other access controls that are available that can be enabled with this policy.
 For this policy, you will only require MFA.
 Select the **Select** button at the bottom of the **Grant** pane, which closes the pane.

-26. **IMPORTANT:** At this point, you would normally set the **Enable policy** field to **On**.
-However, since some students may have older trial tenants that do not require MFA while others may have the new tenants that require it, you will NOT enable the policy that you just created.
-As such, set the **Enable policy** field to **Off**.
+26. At the bottom of the **New** window, in the **Enable policy** field, select **On**.

-27. Select the **Create** button to create the policy.
+27. Note the option that appears at the bottom of the page that warns you not to lock yourself out.
+Select the option **I understand that my account will be impacted by this policy.
+Proceed anyway.** In fact, Holly won't be impacted since she's a member of the M365 pilot project group that is excluded from this policy.

-28. On the **Conditional Access | Policies** window that appears, verify the **MFA for all Microsoft 365 users** policy appears and that its **State** is set to **Off**.
+28. Select the **Create** button to create the policy.

-29. Remain logged into LON-CL1 with all your Microsoft Edge browser tabs open for the next task.
+29. On the **Conditional Access | Policies** window that appears, verify the **MFA for all Microsoft 365 users** policy appears and that its **State** is set to **On**.

-**Note:** As per the earlier discussion, there's no way to test your Conditional Access policy if you have a Microsoft 365 trial tenant that requires MFA.
-Microsoft's Conditional Access policy requires MFA for all users.
-When you have multiple policies requiring MFA, the most restrictive policy applies.
-In this case, Microsoft's policy is more restrictive than the one you just created that included exceptions for the pilot project group members, so there would be no way of testing your policy.
-If your tenant is an older one that doesn't require MFA, you will not test it since other students in your class may have tenants that already require them to use MFA.
-In lieu of having you test your policy while others can't, we have chosen not to test your policy.
-Even though you can't test your policy using this trial tenant, we encourage you to use this experience of creating a Conditional Access policy to require MFA in your real-world Microsoft 365 deployments.
+30. Remain logged into LON-CL1 with all your Microsoft Edge browser tabs open for the next task.

 ### Task 2: Deploy Microsoft Entra Pass-Through Authentication